How can we stop hurting the environment now that we’re able to travel again?

 In 2018, commercial flights produced 2.4% of the world’s carbon dioxide emissions, a 26% increase from 2013, and it’s only set to increase once travel picks up again.
 To put that in perspective, if the aviation industry was a country, it would be the sixth-largest in CO2 emissions, between Japan and Germany.
 In fact, just one flight produces as much carbon emissions as driving over 3,200km.

 Until we learn how to teleport, travelling by air is unavoidable.
 But you can make up for your carbon footprint by purchasing carbon offsets.
 These are credits which help you ‘make up’ for pollution-causing travel by supporting emission-reducing projects, like solar projects in India and cleaner cookstoves in Rwanda.
 Reputable platforms include Gold Standard and Green-e, with projects that are verified to reduce the amount of carbon released in the atmosphere.

 Also, as much as possible, use public transport, cycle, or walk.
 You’ll even get a more local experience this way!

 2) Animal Tourism

-The COVID-19 travel lockdown has also led to strange side-effects with animals that are used to human interaction.
+The Covid-19 travel lockdown also led to strange side effects with animals that are used to human interaction.

-Without the usual snacks from tourists, macaques in Thailand’s Phra Prang Sam Yot Temple viciously fight over small scraps.
+Without the usual snacks from tourists, macaques in Thailand’s Phra Prang Sam Yot Temple viciously fought over small scraps.